Maheswaran/FullStackDevelopment/README.md

       b.
 Good to have
       c.
 Nice to have

-Note: Depends on your experience and roles, the list of "Must have", "Good to have" may vary.
+Note: Depends on your experience, roles and responsibilities, the list of "Must have", "Good to have" may vary. you may not have to learn everything.
+For example if your are junior programmmer, then you don't have learn very advanced concepts and practices.